Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Numerical experiments

-In Section~\ref{sec:correlated} (Supplementary Material), we investigated the performance of our proposed methods in a case with correlated data.
-We created lag-one autocorrelation within each feature over time, with correlation 0.5 with the previous timepoint; this induced correlation approximately 0.3 between outcomes at adjacent timepoints.
-In this setup, the true VIM values are different than the uncorrelated case.
-However, the qualitative results in this scenario are identical to the results described above: bias decreases to zero and coverage increases to the nominal level as sample size increases.
+In Supplementary Material Section~\ref{sec:common}, we investigated the performance of our proposed methods in a case with a more common outcome, both when the features (and outcomes) are uncorrelated and when they are correlated in a similar manner to the data-generating mechanism described above (though with higher magnitude of correlation).
+In this more common outcome setting, we considered only VIMs defined using AUC.
+In this setup, the true VIM values are different from the case presented above (Tables~\ref{tab:sim_true_vims_0_auc_dgm_1}--\ref{tab:sim_true_vims_0.5_auc_dgm_1}, Figures~\ref{fig:sim_true_vims_0_auc_dgm_1}--\ref{fig:sim_vim_over_time_0.5_auc_dgm_1}).
+The qualitative results in this scenario are identical to the results described above for AUC: bias decreases to zero and coverage increases to the nominal level as sample size increases (Tables~\ref{tab:sim_bign_all_0_auc_dgm_1}--\ref{tab:sim_all_slope_8_0.5_auc_dgm_1}, Figures~\ref{fig:sim_vim_over_time_0_auc_dgm_1}--\ref{fig:sim_vim_over_time_0.5_auc_dgm_1}).
 Taken together, these results suggest that our approach can be used in cases with uncorrelated or correlated features and outcomes.